keawade/keaboard/README.md

 A split ergo 4x6 keyboard designed by Keith Wade.

-Designed for use with the [nice!nano][nicenanoDocs] USB-C Bluetooth Pro Micro replacement but should work with Pro Micros or Elite-Cs.
+Designed for use with the [nice!nano][nicenanoDocs] USB-C Bluetooth Pro Micro replacement but also works with any Pro Micro compatible controllers like the Elite-C.

 Inspired by the [ErgoTravel][ergotravel] keyboard designed by @jpconstantineau.